orbmis/smart-contract-event-hooks/README.md

 ### Updating a subscriber

 To update a subscription, the `updateSubscriber` function **MUST** be called with the same set of parameters as the `registerSubscriber` function.
 This might be done in order to cancel a subscription, or to change the subscription fee.
 Note that the `updateSubscriber` function **MUST** maintain the same `msg.sender` that the `registerSubscriber` function was called with.

+### Removing a subscription

+To remove a previously registered subscription, the function `removeSubscriber` **MUST** be called on the Registry contract, with the same parameters as the `updateSubscriber` function, but without the `fee` parameter (i.e. publisher and subscriber contract addresses and thread id).
+The fee will be subsequently set to 0 to indicate that the subscriber no longer wants updates for this subscription.
+The registry contract **MUST** emit a `SubscriptionRemoved` event with publisher contract address, subscriber contract address and the thread id as topics.

 ### Publishing an event